-CIP represents warehouse under construction and is stated at cost.
+CIP represents structures under construction and is stated at cost.
 Cost includes costs of construction, labor and other direct costs.
 CIP is not depreciated until such time that the relevant assets are ready for use.
-This will be recognized as warehouse upon completion of the construction.
+CIP will be reclassified to the appropriate items of property and equipment upon completion of the construction.